BZoennchen/supercollider-book/_build/html/_sources/chapters/preamble/heidegger.md

 Van Gogh's painting of a peasant's shoes is another example.
 The painting doesn’t merely depict the shoes---it reveals the peasant’s life-world.

 *World*, for Heidegger, is not the objective cosmos but the network of significance through which *Dasein* relates to *Being*.
+It is the cultural, historical, and meaningful context that makes things intelligible.
 The temple "gathers" the possibilities and outlook of a historical people---giving structure to their destiny.

 >Heidegger’s use of the term "world" carries with it the sense not only of *life-world* (*Lebenswelt*) but of *historical epoch* as well, with the suggestion that the life-world is an historical structure. -- Sandra Lee Bartky